GraphSAINT/GraphSAINT/README.md

 }
 ```

+The `./graphsaint` directory contains the Python implemention of the minibatch training algorithm in ICLR '20.
+We provide two implementations, one in Tensorflow and the other in PyTorch.
+The two versions follow the same algorithm.
+Note that: 1).
+The experiments in our paper are based on the Tensorflow implementation; 2).
+We haven't perform careful parameter tuning on the PyTorch version since it is only meant to be a reference implementation.
+However, accuracy and speed of the two versions should be very similar; 3).
+The PyTorch version is currently under construction.
+Some features implemented in the Tensorflow version haven't been added to the PyTorch version yet (but will be added soon).

 The `./ipdps19_cpp` directory contains the C++ implementation of the parallel training techniques described in IEEE/IPDPS '19 (see `./ipdps19_cpp/README.md`).
-The rest of this repository are for GraphSAINT in ICLR '20 (see the following sections of this `README`).
+All the rest of this repository are for GraphSAINT in ICLR '20 (see the following sections of this `README` for the ICLR code).

 To reproduce the Table 2 results (ICLR '20), run configuration in `./train_config/table2/*.yml`.